tandeshao/tp/docs/UserGuide.md

 <pre markdown="span" class="alert alert-info">
 :information_source: **Note:** For Name and Phone, extra white spaces (2 or more) between words/numbers will be replaced with a single white space. <br>
-For example, using “_” to represent a single whitespace, "John___Doe" will be trimmed to "John_Doe".
+For example, using "_" to represent a single whitespace, "John_ _ _Doe" will be trimmed to "John_Doe".
 </pre>

 Examples: